QueenGytha/SillyTavern-Proxy-Middleware/ERROR_LOGGING_GUIDE.md

 ## Overview

-The seaking-proxy project now has comprehensive error logging that ensures **every kind of error and retry is logged to the `/logs/errors` subfolder**.
+The first-hop-proxy project now has comprehensive error logging that ensures **every kind of error and retry is logged to the `/logs/errors` subfolder**.
 This system provides detailed error tracking, debugging capabilities, and operational insights.

 ## Configuration